seanofw/HalfMaid.Async/Readme.md

 - **Method `RunTask(Func<Task> task)`** - A simple proxy to `Runner.RunTask(task)`, this allows child classes to simply write `await RunTask(...)`.

 This class is nothing but proxies to `GameTaskRunner`, so it has the same thread-safety rules that the runner has.

+### GameTaskYieldAwaitable

+This is the `struct` type returned by `runner.Next()` and `runner.Delay()`.
+It is an "awaitable" type, which is a pattern-based — not inheritance-based — concept.
+It is `readonly`, and may be safely copied by value.
+You generally do *not* need to interact with this directly, and it is only included here for completeness.

+- **Field `GameTaskRunner Runner`** - The runner that will continue this awaitable in a subsequent frame.

+- **Field `int FrameCount`** - The number of frames that should elapse before this awaitable should continue, `1` for a call to `Next()`, and identical to the value passed into `Delay(frames)`.

+- **Property `bool IsCompleted`** - Whether this awaitable has been continued.
+Required by the C# compiler.
+Always returns false.

+- **Method `GetAwaiter()`** - Returns this object.
+Required by the C# compiler.

+- **Method `OnCompleted(continuation)`** - Registers work to be performed when this awaitable completes.
+Required by the C# compiler.

+- **Method `GetResult()`** - Called when the awaitable completes.
+Required by the C# compiler.
+May raise an exception if the awaitable failed to complete or was cancelled.

+### ExternalTaskAwaitable

+This is the `class` type returned by `runner.RunTask()`.
+It is an "awaitable" type, which is a pattern-based — not inheritance-based — concept.
+It is immutable.
+You generally do *not* need to interact with this directly, and it is only included here for completeness.

+- **Field `GameTaskRunner Runner`** - The runner that will continue this awaitable in a subsequent frame.

+- **Property `bool IsCompleted`** - Whether this awaitable has been continued.
+Required by the C# compiler.
+Always returns false.

+- **Method `GetAwaiter()`** - Returns this object.
+Required by the C# compiler.

+- **Method `OnCompleted(continuation)`** - Registers work to be performed when this awaitable completes.
+Required by the C# compiler.

+- **Method `GetResult()`** - Called when the awaitable completes.
+Required by the C# compiler.

+### GameTaskAwaiter

+This `struct` is returned by `GameTask.GetAwaiter()` and is used to wait for the completion of the `GameTask`.
+It is `readonly`.
+It contains very little:

+- **Field `GameTask Task`**: A reference to the task to wait for.
+- **Property `bool IsCompleted`**: Whether the `GameTask` has completed or not.
+Required by the C# compiler.
+- **Constructor `GameTaskAwaiter(GameTask)`**: Construct a new awaiter for the given task.
+- **Method `GetResult()`**: Called automatically by the C# compiler's generated code to notify the awaiter that the `await` has completed.
+Required by the C# compiler.
+Do not call this directly.
+- **Method `OnCompleted(Action)`**: Called by the C# compiler's generated code to register a continuation to execute after the task completes.
+Required by the C# compiler.
+Do not call this directly.
+- **Method `UnsafeOnCompleted(Action)`**: Called by the C# compiler's generated code to register a continuation to execute after the task completes, in situations where the execution and synchronization contexts do not need to change.
+Required by the C# compiler.
+Do not call this directly.

+In short, you shouldn't invoke this directly, and you will probably never notice it exists.

+### GameTaskAwaiter<T>

+This is nearly identical to the `struct` above, but designed for a `GameTask<T>` instead.
+It does not inherit from `GameTaskAwaiter` because `struct` types cannot inherit.

+As with `GameTaskAwaiter`, you shouldn't invoke this directly, and you will probably never notice it exists.

 ----------